Marketing

 • New View of Addiction as a chronic condition which can be managed like diabetes, asthma, and high blood pressure

-• Increasingly Effective Social Interventions – new understandings of social components which support and reinforce recovery are adding to our growing understanding of social factors which relate to first use, risky use and abuse/dependence
+• Increasingly Effective Social Interventions – new understandings of social components which support and reinforce recovery are adding to our growing understanding of social factors which relate to first use, risky use and dependence

 Get the word out by many means